AlibabaCloudDocs/kms/intl.en-US/API Reference/API list/CreateKey.md

 You can call this operation to create a customer master key \(CMK\).

-You can use a CMK to encrypt up to 6 KB of data.
-You use CMKs to generate data keys used to encrypt large amounts of data.
+A CMK is used to directly encrypt a small amout of data \(up to 6 KB of data\).
+However, it's often used to generate data keys for encrypting a large amount of data.
 For more information, see [GenerateDataKey](reseller.en-US/API Reference/API list/GenerateDataKey.md#).

 ## Request parameters {#section_28947_01 .section}